This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 This direct seed method requires “thinning” which is the process of pulling out plants to create a mature distance of 6-10 inches (in the case of this lettuce), discussed above.
 For transplanted plants this can also be the transplanting distance.

-- Sell by Dates - Let me make the distinction between a “Sell By” date and a “Use By” date.
+Let us start with the distinction between a “Sell By” date and a “Use By” date.
 Seed companies are required to share a Sell By date due to very technical food regulations.
 This sell by date is one year after the seed is packed.
 The truth of this is that seeds are good and viable for several, in some cases, many years, dependent on the methods with which they are stored and cared for.

 Seed packets sitting out in a bright window for several years will have declining viability over the course of that time.
 Seeds that are stored in an airtight container in the refrigerator will stay viable for much longer.